philippeehlert/part-up/README.md

 With a funcionality, you can think of a widget which will fulfill one standalone functionality.
 Functionalities that tie the app together (like a navigation bar) should not be declared as a package, because it’s not a widget with a standalone functionality.
 The Sass file may only contain component composition rules.
 When a widget is called WidgetsPartupActivities, the package should be called partup:client-widgets-partup-activities.

 ### Small component
 The whole app is made up of small styled components.
 These components are not functional by themselves, but only provides styling.
 For example: buttons, inputs, titles, paragraphs and menus.
-Each component should be defined as a Sass class prefixed with “pu-”, for example “pu-button”.
+Each component should be defined as a scss class prefixed with “pu-”, for example “pu-button”.
 Be aware not to define any styling dealing with the position of the component inside its parent or relative to its siblings.

 <!-- ### Adding an icon
 1. `cd app/`